 In saying this, the Harvard grad and one-time pencil maker tapped into a seemingly perennial human yearning for simplicity in all things.

-This desire for simplicity remains today in full force.
-Look no further than “The Life-Changing Magic of Tidying Up – The Japanese Art of Decluttering and Organizing” – an NY Times best-seller for over a year.
-Here the promised payoff for the right simplification is “life-changing magic!”
+This wish for simplicity remains today in full force.
+Look no further than NY Times bestseller, “The Life-Changing Magic of Tidying Up – The Japanese Art of Decluttering and Organizing.”
+The appetite for simplifying stuff is top of mind for many.

-Haven’t working, relationships and parenting become similarly cluttered with complexity?
-Can’t we tidy those up!
-Can’t we apply a few foundational principles and make everything proceed swimmingly?
+Haven’t the workplace, relationships, and parenting become similarly cluttered with complexity?
+Can’t we tidy those up, too?
+Can’t we apply a few foundational principles that make everything go ahead swimmingly?

 I so want to believe we can.
-I even wrote and article about it here.
+I even wrote an article about it here.

 My calculus here would be to blend the golden rule, Kant’s Categorical Imperative, Moore’s Law, and Occam’s Razor into some jacked-up formula I could apply to my life.
 I would achieve perfect harmony.
-I could understand morality, reciprocity, growth and parsimony through the deft application of these principles in one magnificent and unselfish life.
+I could understand morality, reciprocity, growth, and parsimony through the deft application of these principles.
+What would result would be one magnificent and unselfish life.

-Unfortunately, these are merely carbohydrates and white sugar infused treats I crave devoid of any real nutritional value.
+Unfortunately, these are merely intellectual carbohydrates and white sugar infused ideas that I crave devoid of any real nutrition (rationality).

 As the Bard of Baltimore, H.L.
 Mencken said, “There is always an easy solution to every human problem, neat, plausible and wrong.”